-Disorderly Conduct Lawyer
+Disorderly Conduct Defense Attorney

 Disorderly conduct is a violation, not a crime in New York State.
 Violations do not result in a criminal record, unlike misdemeanor or felony convictions.
 That being said, disorderly conduct charges should not be treated lightly as a conviction can result in up to 15 days in jail.